Skip to Content

 If an install for Node.js is not provided on Linux, you may choose to install it via a package manager.
 For more details, please navigate to this link.

-During the installation, there is no need to install Chocolatey.
+During the installation, there is no need to install tools for native modules.

 Chocolatey